-A new licence for the supply and installation of safes and strongrooms in Ireland will be launched by the P.S.A. in 2016.
+A new licence for the supply and installation of safes and strongrooms in Ireland will be launched by the P.S.A. in the near future.

 From that point on, it will be illegal to purchase an insurance certified safe from an unlicensed supplier.

 The safe and vault industry in Ireland has been plagued by the same issues the locksmith industry has - from cheap, inferior products sold as high security to inexperienced, untrained individuals destroying locks and doors so that customers are forced to replace entire units.
 The majority of safes sold in Ireland are not fit for the purpose they were bought for.
 It is more and more common to see thin steel boxes filled only with wood or plastic sold as high security safes, despite having no insurance cover whatsoever.
 Many of these boxes are unable to withstand attack from a cheap angle grinder or even just a crowbar.

 |60mm Cross section of a supposedly Grade 2 safe, cut with €10 hole saw in less than 10 minutes|

 With the introduction of the P.S.A. licence for safe suppliers and installers, it will be illegal to buy an insurance certified safe from an unlicensed supplier.
 It will also be illegal to engage an unlicensed supplier to service, install or maintain safes or strongrooms.
 Formal documentation of E.U. certification will have to accompany any safe sold and will be necessary for insurance companies to cover any safe requiring overnight cash cover.
 Both the supplier and the purchaser of an unlicensed service or product can be prosecuted if caught.